zzmic/punched-card-reader/README.md

   ```

 ## Run Unit Tests
-Unit tests for the punched card reader can be found in the `test/` directory.
-The testing framework used is [CppUTest](https://github.com/cpputest/cpputest).
+Unit tests for the punched card reader can be found in the `PunchedCardReader/test/` directory.

-- ***TODO(zzmic):*** Add instructions for building and running the unit tests using Make.
+- ***TODO(zzmic):*** Decide which testing framework to use and provide instructions on how to run the tests.
+Alternatively, we may not use a testing framework at all and instead implement unit tests in `.ino` files that can be compiled and uploaded to the Arduino board.

 ## Caveats
 - Note that the `setup()` and `loop()` functions can only appear once per sketch.
 If additional sketches are included, ensure that they do not redefine these functions to avoid compilation errors.